 UK Work Visa Scams Targeting Bangladesh: Fake CoS and Fraudulent Job Offers

 In early 2026, UK Home Office investigations uncovered agents in Bangladesh charging up to £13,000 for fabricated Certificates of Sponsorship.
 The applicants who bought them — typically professionals who could not find a genuine sponsored role — submitted these documents to UKVI believing the CoS was real.
 Most were refused.
-Many received 10-year immigration bans.
+False representations can trigger a 10-year UK immigration ban.
 Some faced criminal prosecution.

 Bangladeshi professionals are among the highest-value targets for UK work visa fraud networks.
 Understanding exactly how these scams work is your best protection.